Weyauwega, Wisconsin, derailment: Derailment and fire

-At approximately 5:49 am, an 81-car Wisconsin Central train traveling from Stevens Point, Wisconsin, to Neenah, Wisconsin, approached the city of Weyauwega at 48.3 mph, traveling on a downward grade.
+At approximately 5:49 am, an 81-car Wisconsin Central freight train, identified as LO22-4, was traveling from Stevens Point, Wisconsin, to Oshkosh, Wisconsin, and approached the city of Weyauwega at 48.3 mph, traveling on a downward grade.
+There were 2 locomotives at the head end of the train, with the leading locomotive identified as Wisconsin Central EMD SD45 6525, and the trailing locomotive identified as Wisconsin Central EMD GP40 3003.
 The locomotives and the first 16 cars of the train passed a switch without incident, after which the seventeenth through fifty-third cars behind them derailed at the location of the switch, at 5:49:32 AM.
 A subsequent NTSB investigation found the cause of the derailment to be a broken rail within the switch that was the result of an undetected bolt hole fracture.
 The derailed cars included seven tank cars of liquefied petroleum gas (LPG), seven tank cars of propane and two tank cars of sodium hydroxide.
 The derailment ruptured three of the tank cars, spilling both LPG and propane, which immediately ignited.
 The conductor of the train cut the train after the first nine cars, and proceeded onward 1.5 mi.

-When the local fire crew arrived on the scene five minutes after the derailment, fireballs were exploding up to 300 feet (90 m) high that were visible for nearly 13 miles (21 km).
-Fire spread to a nearby feed mill and storage building that were both difficult to access by the fire crew because the derailed train was blocking the grade crossing.
-High tension power lines were also torn down by the derailment, which caused secondary electrical fires.
+When the local fire crew arrived on the scene five minutes after the derailment, fireballs were exploding up to 300 feet (90 m) high, visible for nearly 13 miles (21 km).
+Fire spread to a nearby feed mill and storage building that were both difficult to access by the fire crew because the derailed train was blocking the Mill St. grade crossing.
+High-tension power lines were also torn down by the derailment, which caused secondary electrical fires.
 In total, seven of the tank cars of LPG and propane leaked, and the two sodium hydroxide tank cars leaked their contents.
 Electricity and natural gas service to 25% of the city of Weyauwega was disrupted, and city water services had to be shut off because of a rupture in a water main.

-Jim Baehnman, the assistant fire chief (the commanding Fire Chief, Gary Hecker, was on vacation the day of the accident) quickly determined that the accident was beyond the scope of Weyauwega's fire department.
+Jim Baehnman, the assistant fire chief (the commanding Fire Chief, Gary Hecker, was on vacation the day of the accident), quickly determined that the accident was beyond the scope of Weyauwega's fire department.
 Fire crews from 10 surrounding departments were called in to help with the recovery.
 Between 10 minutes and one hour after the derailment, it became known that propane and LPG were involved in this derailment.